KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Experimental Results

 \subsection{Inference Efficiency and Memory Usage Evaluation}

-We evaluated the inference throughput and memory usage of KVmix during inference on an NVIDIA RTX 4090 GPU (24GB).
-To ensure a fair comparison, we applied identical input data across all evaluated methods.
+We evaluated the inference throughput and memory usage of KVmix during inference.
+To ensure fairness, we applied identical input data across all evaluated methods.
 The number of input tokens is 688, the maximum number of new tokens is set to 1024, and the model is Llama 2-7B-hf.
-We compared KVmix against the methods optimized for memory and throughput: KIVI \cite{liu2024kivi} with 2-bit quantization (full precision residual of 64) and Atom \cite{zhao2024atom} with 4-bit quantization.
-Memory usage results are illustrated in Fig. \ref{fig05}, with a batch size fixed at 4.
-The reported memory usage represents the dynamic peak memory consumption during inference minus the memory occupied by the model before inference.
-To fully utilize the GPU memory, we incrementally increased the batch size to explore KVmix’s maximum inference throughput.
-The throughput results are shown in Fig. \ref{fig06}.
+We compared KVmix against the KIVI-2bit-r64, KVQuant-3bit-1\%, QJL-3bit, and Atom-4bit.
+Memory usage results are illustrated in Fig. \ref{fig07}, with a batch size fixed at 4.
+The reported memory usage represents the peak memory usage during inference minus the memory occupied by the model before inference.
+To fully utilize the GPU memory, we incrementally increased the batch size to explore KVmix’s maximum throughput.
+The throughput results are shown in Fig. \ref{fig08}.
 The baseline (FP16), Aotm-4bit, and KIVI-2bit-r64 reach out of memory at batch sizes of 4, 18, and 28, respectively, while the KVmix-k2.19v2.38 can reach a maximum batch size of 30 with an inference throughput of 1032 tokens per second.

-The results reveal that KVmix-k2.19v2.38 achieves a 4.9$\times$ reduction in inference runtime memory usage and up to a 5.3$\times$ increase in throughput compared to the baseline.
-This efficient memory compression stems from KVmix’s extremely low bit quantization and dynamic RPC strategy, which progressively reduces the full-precision KV Cache as inference progresses.
+The results reveal that KVmix-k2.19v2.38 achieves a 4.9$\times$ reduction in memory usage and up to a 5.3$\times$ increase in throughput compared to the baseline.
+This efficient memory compression stems from KVmix’s extremely low bit quantization and dynamic RPC strategy, which progressively reduces the full-precision KV as inference progresses.
 In contrast, KIVI employs a fixed full-precision residual strategy, unable to dynamically reduce the number of full-precision KVs.
-Thus, KVmix saves more memory than KIVI's 2-bit quantization despite using Key-2.19 and Value-2.38 bit configuration.
-Meanwhile, Atom-4bit quantizes both model weights and activations while utilizing Tensor Cores for optimized kernel execution, achieving a higher throughput at the same batch size but incurring greater model accuracy degradation, for example, it has an average accuracy loss of nearly 10\% using the Llama 2-7B-hf model on the Wikitext-2 dataset.
+Thus, KVmix saves more memory than KIVI-2bit despite using Key-2.19 and Value-2.38 bit quantization.
+Meanwhile, Atom quantizes both model weights and activations while utilizing tensor cores for optimized kernel, achieving a higher throughput at the same batch size but incurring greater model accuracy degradation (Table \ref{table02}).
+While KVQuant achieves significant memory compression, its inference efficiency is hampered by substantial preprocessing requirements.
+QJL implements ``zero-overhead'' quantization by eliminating the need to store extra constants like zero-points and scaling factors.
+This allows it to achieve a slightly better memory compression compared to KVmix, but its inference efficiency and accuracy are lower than those of KVmix.